-After ByteDance secured its pre-IPO financing in October 2018, it was valued at over US$75 billion, becoming one of the world’s most valuable startups.
-Its founder and CEO, Zhang Yiming, is currently worth US$16.2 billion.
+After ByteDance secured its pre-IPO financing in October 2018, it was valued at over $75bn, becoming one of the world’s most valuable startups.
+Its founder and CEO, Zhang Yiming, is currently worth $16.2bn.

-China’s tech landscape is overshadowed by three companies: Baidu, Alibaba and Tencent (collectively known as BAT).
+China’s tech landscape has always been overshadowed by three companies: Baidu, Alibaba and Tencent (collectively known as BAT).
 Most Chinese startups with high valuations have received at least some funding from BAT.

 Baidu funded Foxconn and NIO; Alibaba invested in Ele.me and SenseTime; Mobike and Pinduoduo are backed by Tencent.
 Yet, despite all the money and resources BAT have to offer, ByteDance’s founder wants nothing to do with the three tech powerhouses.

-In July 2016, a well-informed source and a former Tencent employee disclosed that Tencent had offered to invest in Jinri Toutiao.
+In July 2016, a former Tencent employee disclosed that Tencent had offered to invest in Jinri Toutiao.
 Rather than taking the money, Zhang wrote in an internal letter to ByteDance employees, “If I wanted to become an employee of Tencent, I would not have founded my own startup.”

 Zhang felt it would be more meaningful for ByteDance to grow on its own.
 Weary of BAT’s economic dominance in Chinese tech, he wants other companies to challenge their supremacy.
 “If new firms or platforms become established in the business scene, that sets a good example for later-comers,” said Zhang.